Categories

 Rubber gloves for emptying RV Tanks

-While we’re on the subject of draining tanks… These are self- explanatory.
+While we’re on the subject of draining tanks… These are self-explanatory.

 < Get these Rubber Gloves on Amazon

-Water Hose:
+Drinking Water Hose:

 Like the sewer hose, there’s no guarantee for how far your water spigot will be from your RV.
 Since we bought our trailer from someone who was stationary, the 15-foot hose they had suited them fine and was good for our first few sites.